-The caption "Investment income" in the consolidated statements of income comprises realized and unrealized gains and losses from investments recognized in earnings.
+The caption "Investment (loss) income" in the consolidated statements of income comprises realized and unrealized gains and losses from investments recognized in earnings.
 It includes, when applicable, other than temporary declines in the value of securities, mark-to-market increases or decreases in equity investments with readily determinable fair values and equity method gains or losses on the Company's investments in private equity funds.

 The Company holds investments in certain private equity funds.
 Investments in private equity funds are accounted for in accordance with the equity method of accounting using a consistently applied three-month lag period adjusted for any known significant changes from the lag period to the reporting date of the Company.
 The underlying private equity funds follow investment company accounting, where investments within the fund are carried at fair value.
 Investment gains or losses for its proportionate share of the change in fair value of the funds are recorded in earnings.
-Investments using the equity method of accounting are included in "other assets" in the consolidated balance sheets.
+Investments accounted for in accordance with the equity method of accounting are included in "other assets" in the consolidated balance sheets.

-The Company recorded investment income of \$2 million and \$28 million for the three and six months ended June 30, 2022, respectively, compared to investment income of \$19 million and \$30 million for the same periods in the prior year.
-The decrease in 2022 is primarily driven by lower mark-to-market gains in the Company's private equity investments compared to the corresponding periods in the prior year.
+The Company recorded a net investment loss of \$1 million and investment income of \$27 million for the three and nine months ended September 30, 2022, respectively, compared to investment income of \$13 million and \$43 million for the corresponding periods in the prior year.
+The decrease in 2022 reflects lower mark-to-market gains in the Company's private equity investments compared to the corresponding periods in the prior year.
+In the third guarter of 2022, the Company also recorded a net loss of \$4 million from the sale of certain investments.